Special Education Programs

 Pathways to Licensure

 Through a partnership with Lakes Country Service Cooperative, Minnesota State University Moorhead, along with the following Public Schools: Moorhead area, Fargo, and West Fargo; we can offer continuing studies coursework.
 The courses can be taken for continuing education (CEUs) or graduate credit, which can be applied toward your master’s degree in special education.
+All courses are worth 3 Graduate Credits unless otherwise noted.

 The courses are designed to meet Minnesota and North Dakota teacher licensure standards.
 They are offered at a reduced rate and are approved for reimbursement via the Special Education Pipeline Grant.